-- Do not transmit with a mobile phone or a radio in the vicinity of the suspicious package because these devices may activate certain devices. - Immediately notify the Dean of Campus Operations who will utilize the site evacuation plan or site fire drill procedure to move all staff and students away from the suspected bomb location.
-A minimum of 500 feet is recommended. - The Dean of Campus Operations will CALL 911 and provide the exact location and description of the package or device. - Upon arrival, law enforcement personnel will assume responsibility.
-All investigations will be conducted by designated law enforcement officials.

-• The Spartan Emergency Response Team will activate in this situation.
+- Do not transmit with a mobile phone or a radio in the vicinity of the suspicious package because these devices may activate certain devices. - Immediately notify the Campus Safety Officer who will utilize the site evacuation plan or site fire drill procedure to move all staff and students away from the suspected bomb location.
+A minimum of 500 feet is recommended. - The Campus Safety Officer will CALL 911 and provide the exact location and description of the package or device. - Upon arrival, law enforcement personnel will assume responsibility.
+All investigations will be conducted by designated law enforcement officials. - The Spartan Emergency Response Team will activate in this situation.
 Follow their guidance.